Little black dress

-The little black dress (LBD) is a black evening or cocktail dress, cut simply and often quite short.
+The little black dress (LBD) is a black evening or cocktail dress, cut simply and often short.
 Fashion historians ascribe the origins of the little black dress to the 1920s designs of Coco Chanel.
 It is intended to be long-lasting, versatile, affordable, and widely accessible.
 Its ubiquity is such that it is often simply referred to as the "LBD".

 The little black dress is considered essential to a complete wardrobe.
 Many fashion observers state that every woman should own a simple, elegant black dress that can be dressed up or down depending on the occasion.
 For example, the LBD can be worn with a jacket and pumps for daytime business wear.
 It can also be worn with ornate jewelry and accessories for evening wear or a formal event such as a wedding or ball.

 History

 Black has always been a color rich in symbolism.
-In the early 16th century, black represented wealth among Spanish Aristocrats and Dutch merchants as it was incredibly expensive to produce the black color from "imported oak apples."
+In the early 16th century, black represented wealth among Spanish aristocrats and Dutch merchants as it was incredibly expensive to produce the black color from "imported oak apples."
 In the early 18th century, black represented romance and artistry.
 As Ann Demeulemeester said of it, "Black is poetic.
 How do you imagine a poet?
 In a bright yellow jacket?
 Probably not."
 In the early 19th century, black was adopted by the Romantics such as Byron, Shelley, and Keats, due to its melancholic aura.
-As the Victorian era began, black transitioned from a color of art to one of grief and mourning – widows were expected to wear black for at least four years – and also for service livery, as the uniform for maids.
+As the Victorian era began, black transitioned from a color of art to one of grief and mourning – widows were expected to wear black for at least a year – and also for service livery, as the uniform for maids.

-In 1926 Gabrielle "Coco" Chanel published a picture of a short, simple black dress in American Vogue.
+In 1926 Coco Chanel published a picture of a short, simple black dress in American Vogue.
 It was calf-length, straight and decorated only by a few diagonal lines.
 Vogue called it "Chanel's Ford".
 Like the Model T, the little black dress was simple and accessible for women of all social classes.
 Vogue also said that the LBD would become "a sort of uniform for all women of taste".
 This, as well as other designs by the house of Chanel helped disassociate black from mourning, and reinvent it as the uniform of the high-class, wealthy, and chic.
 As Coco herself proclaimed, "I imposed black; it's still going strong today, for black wipes out everything else around."

 The little black dress continued to be popular through the Great Depression, predominantly through its economy and elegance, albeit with the line lengthened somewhat.
 Hollywood's influence on fashion helped the little black dress's popularity, but for more practical reasons: as Technicolor films became more common, filmmakers relied on little black dresses because other colors looked distorted on screen and botched the coloring process.
 During World War II, the style continued in part due to widespread rationing of textiles, and in part as a common uniform (accessorized for businesswear) for civilian women entering the workforce.